Office for Students with Disabilities

 Students with approved testing accommodations (i.e. extended time, readers, scribes) schedule their exams in one of the 10 private testing rooms.
 The OSD employs Academic Aides to assist and monitor students during testing.
 Assistance with classroom mechanics is available when necessary.

 The Assistive Technology Coordinator works with any device or technique that can be used by a person with a disability to minimize the cognitive, sensory, motor and/or linguistic limitations that a disability might otherwise impose.
 A broad range of services are provided to enable individuals with severe disabilities to function in school, home and the workplace.
 Some of the services provided include: Wheelchair Evaluations/Adaptations, Physical Mobility/Life Skills, Alternative Access/Computer Evaluations, Home/Work-Site Evaluations and School/Work Transition.

 The Attendant Care Program employs attendants who assist students with grooming, bowel and bladder routines, showering, dressing, room cleaning and other activities of daily living.
 These services are coordinated by a full-time registered nurse.
 Attendant care services are available to students residing on the first floors on Rose and Earp Hall only.

 The homework aides will assist students with their coursework requirements.
-The homework aide is not a subject content area tutor, but serves to assist the student in completing those tasks that she/he cannot do independently.
+The homework aide is not a subject content area tutor, but serves to assist the student in completing those tasks that she/he cannot do independently, due to physical limitations.

 The Life Skills Center provides an intermediate step designed to bridge the gap between home, residence life and off-campus apartment life.
 This center employs a self-directed approach to gaining the information, skills, confidence and responsibility to make the transition to independent, self-directed living.